ynlamy/check_snmp_disksize/README.txt

 This plugin can check the disk size of Windows server and Unix server using SNMP v1 queries.

-check_snmp_disksize plugin is written in Bash and is distributed under the GPLv2 license.
+check_snmp_disksize is written in Bash and is distributed under the GPLv2 license.
 This plugin have been created by Yoann LAMY.

 Usage: ./check_snmp_disksize -H 127.0.0.1 -C public -d C: -w 80 -c 90